Work Culture

 • Tools: They are physical or web-based objects needed to achieve specific tasks within a process.

-• Reporting structure: The hierarchical structure of the organisation, including who reports to whom.
+• Reporting structure: The hierarchical structure of the organization, including who reports to whom.

 • Compensation: Monetary and non-monetary benefits given in return for work done.